luxonis/depthai-experiments/gen2-spi/gen2-spi-standalone/README.md

 ## Gen2 JPEG/Large File SPI Demo

 ### Overview:
+This is an example of flashing/updating the bootloader on DepthAI as well as flashing a pipeline to the device that'll be run at boot.
+This example will essentially flash the gen2-spi-jpeg example to the board ans run it at boot.

 This demo requires an ESP32 board connected via SPI to the DepthAI.
 The easiest way to accomplish this is to get a hold of an BW1092 board.
 It has an integrated ESP32 already connected to the DepthAI.

 ### On the DepthAI: